Information for Dutch embassies and consulates - Orange Knowledge

-In these projects, Dutch knowledge institutions collaborate with knowledge organisations in 21 Full programme countries to strengthen their capacity in the priority themes included in the CPIs.
+There are 65 projects in which Dutch knowledge institutions collaborate with knowledge organisations in over 21 full programme countries to strengthen their capacity in the priority themes included in the CPIs.

 A TMT training is a training for a group of people who are not necessarily associated with the same organisation.
-The trainings are delivered by a Dutch organisation and available for all participating countries (except Iraq).
+The training is delivered by a Dutch organisation.
 The maximum budget is € 75,000 per training.

-As the name suggests, a TMT+ is a bigger training with more capacity building components and a maximum budget of € 400,000 for up to 2 years.
-This training is available for both Full programme and Compact+ countries.
+As the name suggests, a TMT+ is an extended training with more capacity building components and a maximum budget of € 200,000.

 We offer scholarships for short courses and master's programmes in the Netherlands.
 Candidates must be mid-career professionals who have finished their studies and are nationals of and currently working in an OKP country (with the exclusion of Indonesia).